 The Bord Bia Sustainable Dairy Assurance Scheme was developed in cooperation with milk producers, processors and regulatory authorities.
-It has been designed to assist in securing new and existing markets for Irish dairy produce as farmers look to increase milk production in a post quota era.
-It sets out the necessary criteria to produce quality milk and in addition the scheme has also been designed to assess and record data to demonstrate the sustainability of Irish dairying in a systematic way at individual farm level.
-It will therefore provide the necessary proof to customers of dairy products that milk has been produced under both Sustainability and Quality Assurance criteria.
+It has been designed to assist in securing new and existing markets for dairy produce as farmers look to increase milk production in a post quota era.
+The scheme requires that the farmer’s milk production processes are assessed to ensure that they meet the highest Bord Bia standards.
+In addition the scheme has also been designed to assess and record sustainability data that can be used to demonstrate improvements at individual farm level, therefore providing the necessary proof to customers of dairy products that milk has been produced under both Sustainability and Quality Assurance criteria.

 The primary objectives of the Scheme are:

 The information collected for sustainability purposes does not receive a score and does not affect whether or not the farm passes the audit.
 There are 170 auditable requirements in the standard.
-Of these 7 are critical and must be correct.
-Of the remaining 163 general requirements the auditor can give the following scores:
+Of these, 7 are ‘Critical’ and must be maintained in place and complied with at all times.
+Of the remaining 163 ‘General’ requirements the auditor can give the following scores:

 For a farm to be eligible for certification it must: